seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Articles/SQLite-Prisma7-in-NextJS-16.md

 ```

 SQLite is an incredible tool for development.
 Since your database is just a `dev.db` file, you can always reset by deleting the file and running your migrations again.
 Happy coding!

----

-*Are you planning to link your `userId` to a formal `User` table, or should the `userId` remain a simple integer for your current prototype?*